History of the Cleveland Cavaliers: 2014–2018: The return of LeBron James

-2014–2015: Return to the NBA Finals
+2014–2015: Second NBA Finals appearance

 The Cavaliers struggled over the first two months of the 2014–15 season.
 They were 19–16 on January 5, and fifth in the Eastern Conference.
 David Blatt's coaching job was in peril and the Irving/James/Love "Big 3" wasn't clicking.
 That was the day general manager David Griffin saved the season with two moves.
 First, Dion Waiters was sent to the Oklahoma City Thunder in a three-team deal that landed J. R. Smith and Iman Shumpert.
 Then two days later, Griffin gave up two first-round picks for Denver Nuggets center Timofey Mozgov.
 The Cavaliers bottomed out at 19–20 on January 13 but were 32–9 the rest of the way.
 Irving proved to be a worthy partner for James during the 2014–15 season, as he ascended to James' level with a 55-point effort on January 28 against Portland and a 57-point effort on March 12 against San Antonio, which broke the franchise scoring record of 56 held by James.

 The Cavaliers entered the 2015 NBA playoffs as the second seed in the East with a 53–29 record.
 They advanced through the first three rounds of the playoffs virtually unchallenged, sweeping Boston in the first round, defeating Chicago in six games in the second round, and sweeping Atlanta in the Conference Finals to claim the franchise's second ever Eastern Conference championship and a trip to the NBA Finals.
 Games 1 and 2 of the NBA Finals saw a pair of overtime games, in which Game 1 went to the favored Golden State Warriors and Game 2 went to the Cavaliers.
 The Cavaliers went on to win Game 3 to take a 2–1 lead in the series, with James taking on the bulk of offensive responsibilities – through three games, James played 142 of 154 possible minutes, scored 123 points and took 107 shots.
 Despite taking the lead however, the Cavaliers went on to lose the next three games, as the Warriors took out the 2015 NBA Championship on Cleveland's home court in Game 6.
 The Cavaliers struggled without Love, who suffered a shoulder injury in the first round, and Irving, who fractured his kneecap in overtime of the first game of the Finals.
 To make matters worse, Smith and Shumpert had poor Finals campaigns, which led to players such as Matthew Dellavedova and James Jones playing roles that were beyond their capabilities.
 Despite the loss, James received serious consideration for Finals MVP after averaging 35.8 points, 13.3 rebounds and 8.8 assists over the six games.